Account & Finance

 What's next in actuarial science.

-AI Actuaries: AI will do the routine calculations, but humans will be needed to interpret the 'Ethics' of the data.
+AI will do routine calculations and pattern recognition, but humans will be needed to interpret the 'Ethics' and 'Business Logic' of the data.

-Pandemic Modeling: A huge new field helping governments prepare for future health crises.
+A huge new field helping governments and insurers prepare for future health crises.
+Actuaries will model disease spread and economic impact.

-Cyber Risk: As digital threats grow, cyber actuaries will be in massive demand.
+As digital threats grow exponentially, cyber actuaries will be in massive demand to price cyber insurance and model cyber attacks.

 Skills to Build in School (Class 9–12)